D O N A T E

 NM MOM volunteers cannot treat patients with some specific medically compromising conditions, such as extremely high blood pressure.
 All potential NM MOM patients will receive oral health education and a medical screening before any treatment is performed.

-Vision screenings, and basic medical care and consultations will be available at the event.
+Basic medical care and consultations will be available at the event.

 Patients requiring extractions and other services will receive instructions, along with a phone number, should a patient experience complication in the days immediately following NM MOM.
 Patients will be referred to a dentist who has agreed to see NM MOM patients for emergency follow-up care.